-An analog stereo output is available on the front.
+An additional stereo output is available on the front.
+The output level can be set using the VOL pot.
 This output is a very low impedance type, which can also be used to connect headphones.

 6.3 Notes on Laptops and CardBus